-During the first appointment, Dr. Cayo will prepare your teeth by removing a sliver of enamel from them.
+During the first appointment, Dr. Makwana will prepare your teeth by removing a sliver of enamel from them.
 This won’t harm your oral health; it’s just so the veneers don’t make your smile look bulky or unnatural.
 Then, we’ll take some impressions of your teeth and send that information to a laboratory that will create your veneers.
-When you come back for your second appointment, Dr. Cayo will install your veneers, and you’ll walk away with a new gleam in your mouth and a new spring in your step.
+When you come back for your second appointment, Dr. Makwana will install your veneers, and you’ll walk away with a new gleam in your mouth and a new spring in your step.

 What Are the Benefits of Porcelain Veneers?

 Besides making over your smile, veneers offer a few big benefits benefits: